For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Sending transactional email

-Generating custom user events
+Generating custom events in the User event domain

 Generating files of various types, storing them at a temporary Mechanic-provided URL